paterson/phosphorus/README.md

         Phosphorus.token = '1'
     </script>

 Try to make sure your token is unique, it can be alphanumeric and can have underscores in it.
 If it's not unique then you risk writing over someone else's data, or vice versa.
+See todo.

 Features / Usage
 ----------------